MRLinares/PyBer_Analysis/README.md

 ## Results

 The data represents totals for the year 2019, The image below is a view of the data by city type.
-Calculating totals for drivers, fares, and rides for each city type allowed the calculation of average fare per ride and average fare per driver.
+Calculating totals for drivers, fares, and rides for each city type allowed mw to find the average fare per ride and average fare per driver.
 The pie charts visualize the percentage of total rides and fares each market represents.
 While the total rides for the Suburban and Rural markets represent 26.8% and 5%, respectively (29.8% total), they represent 37.3% in their respective share of the revenue (30.5% and 6.8%, respectively).